 The 10-second takeaway

-For the quarter ended Oct.
-28 (Q3), NVIDIA beat slightly on revenues and beat expectations on earnings per share.
+For the quarter ended April 28 (Q1), NVIDIA beat slightly on revenues and beat expectations on earnings per share.

-NVIDIA reported revenue of $1.20 billion.
-The 33 analysts polled by S&P Capital IQ predicted revenue of $1.19 billion on the same basis.
-GAAP reported sales were 13% higher than the prior-year quarter's $1.07 billion.
+NVIDIA logged revenue of $954.7 million.
+The 30 analysts polled by S&P Capital IQ wanted to see a top line of $940.5 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at $0.18.
 The 16 earnings estimates compiled by S&P Capital IQ predicted $0.16 per share.
 Non-GAAP EPS of $0.18 for Q1 were 13% higher than the prior-year quarter's $0.16 per share.
 GAAP EPS of $0.13 for Q1 were 30% higher than the prior-year quarter's $0.10 per share.